-NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE MONTHS ENDED OCTOBER 31, 2018 AND 2017 (Presented in Canadian Dollars) (Unaudited)
+NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS FOR THE THREE AND SIX MONTHS ENDED JANUARY 31, 2019 AND 2018

 Revenue Recognition (Continued)

 Professional services

 The Company generates revenue from the creation of rich media marketing solutions.
 Each project requires a technological, graphical and consultative component.
 Professional services revenue is recognized on the basis of costs incurred relative to the total expected cost to satisfy the performance obligation (the "percentage of completion method").
 The timing of revenue recognition may differ from contract payment schedules, resulting in revenue that has been earned but not billed.
 These amounts are included in unbilled revenue.
 Amounts billed in accordance with customer contracts, but not yet earned, are recorded and presented as part of deferred revenue.